Last Updated on September 13, 2021 by Jim Ferri

 And it’s not just all about “made” guys either.
 One exhibit explain the precepts of the U.S. Constitution, including that you’re presumed innocence until proven guilty and your right to a defense.
 Another shows photos of attorney Oscar Goodman, the former well-known mayor of Las Vegas (and a museum board member), with some of his mob clients, as well as a video of Goodman in an argument with a reporter as to why he would have gangsters as clients.
 Goodman’s wife, by the way, is the current mayor of Las Vegas.

 Las Vegas isn’t forgotten either.
 Once section is devoted to the city and explains how a large population was drawn to the state after gambling was legalized and how the Mob infiltrated the business.
 In one exhibit, in which an interactive screen is set inside an old slot machine, you learn how loaded dice and marked cards are made and used.
 It’s quite interesting.

-On the first floor, in the exhibit call “The Human Factor,” I was riveted by a presentation on wiretapping the mob, and listened to copies of actual tapes that the Feds got from the bugs they put in the mob member’s apartments and hangouts.
+On the first floor, in the exhibit called “The Human Factor,” I was riveted by a presentation on wiretapping the mob.
+I listened to copies of actual tapes that the Feds got from the bugs they put in the mob member’s apartments and hangouts.
 If you ever wanted to hear mobsters discussing business with one another, here’s your chance.